kai-ten/dotsDB/README.md

 <br />

-Check out an example of building your own Iceberg Data Lake in the `/lakehouse` dir. <br />
+Check out `/lakehouse` dir for an example of building your own Iceberg Data Lakehouse. <br />
 Blog to follow upon completion of basic functionality.